One of the things being litigated in this presidential campaign is whether the crowds at rallies are even real.

 The Harris campaign confirmed to NPR that the photo in question was taken by a campaign staffer and was not modified by AI.

-“This is an example where just the mere existence of deepfakes and generative AI allows people to deny reality,” Farid said.
-“You don't like the fact that Harris Walz had such a big crowd?
+"This is an example where just the mere existence of deepfakes and generative AI allows people to deny reality," Farid said.
+"You don't like the fact that Harris-Walz had such a big crowd?
 No problem.
 Photos are fake.
 Videos are fake.
-Everything's fake.
+Everything's fake."

 Farid said such claims muddy the waters, which "is a pretty good strategy if you want to create doubt among the electorate."

-Sen. Bernie Sanders, who’s independent but caucuses with Democrats, said in a statement on Tuesday that Trump’s false comments about the Harris rally are a sign he is laying the groundwork to claim the election was stolen if he loses.
+Sen. Bernie Sanders, who's an independent but caucuses with Democrats, said in a statement on Tuesday that Trump's false comments about the Harris rally are a sign that he is laying the groundwork to claim the election was stolen if he loses.

 "If you can convince your supporters that thousands of people who attended a televised rally do not exist, it will not be hard to convince them that the election returns in Pennsylvania, Michigan, and elsewhere are 'fake' and 'fraudulent,'" Sanders wrote.